-Recommendation: The citizens of Bucks County must increase the efforts made on their behalf in Washington and Harrisburg to ensure more resources are made available so families can afford high-quality, affordable child care and pre-k.
+Recommendation: The citizens of Chester County must increase the efforts made on their behalf in Washington and Harrisburg to ensure more resources are made available so families can afford high-quality, affordable child care and pre-k.

 Invest in Students So They Can Get Ahead Most students are still behind in school because of COVID.
-Prior to the pandemic most school districts in the county were struggling to help all students meet basic academic benchmarks, so students entered the pandemic shutdowns already far behind.
-When COVID struck, 26% of students could not read at the third grade level when they entered fourth grade, and 29% could not read at the eight grade level when they entered ninth grade.
+Yet prior to the pandemic most the school districts in the county were struggling to help all students meet basic academic benchmarks, so entered the pandemic shutdowns already far behind.
+When COVID struck, 23% of students could not read at the third grade level when they entered fourth grade, and 26% could not read at the eighth grade level when they entered ninth grade.
+Far too many of these students were students of color, who accounted for 38% of the fourth graders who started behind and 37% of the eighth grades who were struggling to learn.

-Recommendations: The citizens of Bucks County must unite and demand that state lawmakers deliver sufficient funds so that every school can afford to hire an ample supply of teachers, provide every student with a computer and, where necessary, free or affordable internet access.
+Recommendations: The citizens of Chester County must unite and demand that state lawmakers deliver sufficient funds so that every school can afford to hire an ample supply of teachers, provide every student with a computer and, where necessary, free or affordable internet access.
 To achieve these goals, every state lawmaker should be on the record for supporting an end to the school funding crisis in the Commonwealth and supportive of a strategy to close the state's \$4.6 billion school funding deficit.